theupdateframework/python-tuf/tuf/README.md

 >>> public_root_key2 = import_rsa_publickey_from_file("keystore/root_key2.pub")
 >>> repository.root.add_verification_key(public_root_key2)

-# Threshold of each role defaults to 1.
-Maintainers may change the threshold
+# The threshold of each role defaults to 1.
+Maintainers may change the
-# value, but repository_tool.py validates thresholds and warns users.
-Set the
+# threshold value, but repository_tool.py validates thresholds and warns users.
-# threshold of the root role to 2, which means the root metadata file is
+# Set the threshold of the root role to 2, which means the root metadata file
-# considered valid if it contains at least two valid signatures.
-We also
+# is considered valid if it's signed by at least two valid keys.
+We also load
-# load the second private key, which hasn't been imported yet.
+# the second private key, which hasn't been imported yet.
 >>> repository.root.threshold = 2
 >>> private_root_key2 = import_rsa_privatekey_from_file("keystore/root_key2", password="password")

 # Load the root signing keys to the repository, which writeall() or write()
-# (write multiple roles, or a single role, to disk) uses to sign the root
+# (write multiple roles, or a single role, to disk) use to sign the root
 # metadata.
-The load_signing_key() method SHOULD warn when the key is NOT
-# explicitly allowed to sign for it.

 >>> repository.root.load_signing_key(private_root_key)
 >>> repository.root.load_signing_key(private_root_key2)

 # Print the roles that are "dirty" (i.e., that have not been written to disk
 # or have changed.
+Root should be dirty because verification keys have been
+# added, private keys loaded, etc.)
 >>> repository.dirty_roles()
 Dirty roles: ['root']

-# The status() function also prints the next role(s) that needs editing.
+# The status() function also prints the next role that needs editing.
+In this
-# In this example, the 'targets' role needs editing next, since the root
+# example, the 'targets' role needs editing next, since the root role is now
-# role is now fully valid.
+# fully valid.
 >>> repository.status()
 'targets' role contains 0 / 1 public keys.